tom171296/BlogNet/_drafts/2022-04-12-InnovativePatternsInSoftwareQualityManagement.md

 # Need for speed
 The current world of software development is demanding more and more speed each day.
 As a company you have to be able to deliver software faster than the competition.
 Building software faster will result in getting keeping customers satisfied and attracting new customers.
 That means more income.

 Building and releasing software faster should not result in more bugs in the software, because there is nothing more irritating for a customer as a not working product.
 If a customer notices and suffers under a lot of bugs, he will not be happy and might go to the competition.
 That is why we still need to have a process that ensures that our software is working as expected.

-The current status quo of software development in many organizations is organised according to the ways we have always done it.
-This design originates from the time that software ran on self ......
-This design doesn't allow you to make full use of the possibilities that the cloud offers.
+Many organisations do not use the possibilities offered by the cloud to speed up this process.
 Making full use of the cloud opens many doors for you and your organization.
-In my eyes the next step in software development is getting rid of your test and acceptance environment and start **testing your software in production!**
+In my eyes the next step in software development is getting rid of your test and acceptance environment and start **testing your software in production!**.
+In this blog and the rest of the serie I will introduce you in all the posibilities that the cloud offers.

 # Testing in production
 If you read this than I haven't scared you with the crazy idea of testing software in production (TIP), great!
 I will explain why and what I mean with this because it isn't as radical as you might think.